On The Empirical Effectiveness of Unrealistic Adversarial Hardening Against Realistic Adversarial Attacks: Text Classification

+We evaluated the realism of the DeepWordBug and TextFooler adversarial examples by correcting their spelling with the LanguageTools proofreading service.
+This step filtered 87.4\% of the successful DeepWordBug adversarial examples, compared to only 7.31\% for TextFooler.
+This confirms our claim that DeepWordBug examples are unrealistic and easily detectable by language checkers.

+\textbf{{Datasets and Model.}} We use Rotten Tomatoes, Tweet Offensive and AG News datasets to train for 5 epochs a DistilBert model.
+You can find more details about the datasets and models in Appendix \ref{app:text_exp}.

-For hardening the models, we use one clean epoch at the beginning of the training process, followed up with four epochs where the training samples are the adversarial examples generated by either DeepWordBug or TextFooler.
+\textbf{{Hardening strategy.}} For hardening the models, we use one clean epoch at the beginning of the training process, followed up with four epochs where the training samples are the adversarial examples generated by either DeepWordBug or TextFooler.
 Hence, this is a case of adversarial fine-tuning with five epochs (1 clean epoch + 4 adversarial).
 We use TextAttack v0.2.15 library by \cite{morris2020textattack} for our experiments and keep their default parameters for DeepWordBug and TextFooler when performing fine-tuning.